uasolo/easyNet_data/documentation/Simple model.md

 	create model mini_uc
 where you specify the name of the model.
 Under the hood, this instruction created the object `(mini_uc parameters)`, which is a dataframe object that will store all the model parameters (see [bracketed notation](bracketed_notation) for an explanation on how brackets are used in *lazyNut*).

 In order to set up the two layers and the connection the way we want, we need to tell *lazyNut* what each layer represents and how the connection is wired.
-These two goals are achieved by using representation and conversion objects, respectively.
+These two goals are achieved by using representations and conversions, respectively.
 A representation specifies a data format.
 In this example we will use two types of representation, namely a `string_representation`, which represents a string of characters of unspecified length, and a `keyed_representation`, which represents a set of named units, such as the letters "a", "b" and "c".
 A layer is associated to one and only one representation, that is to say a layer codifies knowledge of a specific type.
 A conversion specifies the rules to convert from a source representation to a target representation.
 For example, a conversion can specify that the named units  "a", "b" and "c" of a `keyed_representation` map to their corresponding strings in a `string_representation`.
 Note that a conversion from a source to a target representation does not imply its inverse to exist, nor does say anything about the inverse when this exists.
 Moreover, more than a conversion can be defined between the same source and target representation.

 Although representations and conversions can be created explicitly, in the majority of cases we let  *lazyNut* create them for us by means of a dataframe.
 A dataframe is a table of values that can be imported from a text file.
 The table we use looks like this: